How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 golfer downswing

-Now, you are momentarily holding the club at the top of the backswing, and the time has come where you need to trigger the downswing with the 5-iron.
+Now, you are momentarily holding the club at the top of the backswing, and the time has come where you need to trigger the release and downswing with the 5-iron.

 Lowering the clubface back to the ball in a square position demands a synchronized movement of several things.
 The hips must open, creating the slot the club follows to hit the shot cleanly.